GoogleCloudPlatform/prometheus-engine/cmd/datasource-syncer/README.md

-# Datasource Syncer
+# Data source Syncer

-This CLI tool acts as a cron job which remotely syncs data to a given Grafana Prometheus datasource.
-This ensures that the Grafana datasource has the following set correctly:
+This CLI tool acts as a cron job which remotely syncs data to a given Grafana Prometheus data source.
+This ensures that the Grafana data source has the following set correctly:

 * The Prometheus server URL
 * GET HTTP method